-Prioritise preservation, restoration and adaptation of a heritage place over demolition.
+Prioritise the conservation and adaptive reuse preservation, restoration and adaptation of a heritage place over demolition.

 Avoid the demolition of individually significant or contributory buildings unless all of the following can be demonstrated:

 - The building is structurally unsound rather than just in poor condition. - Alternative stabilisation works have been investigated. - The replacement building and/or works clearly and positively supports the ongoing heritage significance of the area.